vcl/ng-vcl/lib/ng-vcl/src/button/README.md

 | Name                | Description
 | ------------        | --------------
-| `selectionChange`   | Triggered when the button is selected/deselected
+| `selectedChange`    | Triggered when the button is selected state changes